 To solve this problem set the switch to on of the number or time delay settings.

-The Following Describes Security Light and Motion Detector Flood Light Settings
+More about Security Light Motion Detector Flood Light Settings

 Motion Detector Settings